DreadedHippy/hng_stage_2/README.md

 - Use [http://localhost:8080](http://localhost:8080) to make API requests on your locally hosted server.

 ### Notes
-- The server runs on port 8080 by default but you can change that by adding a `PORT` field in the env file and specifying your preferred point number
+- The server runs on port 8080 by default but you can change that by adding a `PORT` field in the env file and specifying your preferred port number